 Other factors that contribute to the air pollution in Bengaluru include industrial processes, dusty road conditions, waste burning, and the use of diesel generators, but the transportation sector is widely recognized as the agency most responsible for the poor air quality in the city.

 Rising air pollution levels negatively impact health and quality of life, presenting enormous challenges in Bengaluru.
 The first step to finding solutions to these challenges is understanding how air quality varies across different zones across the city.
 In this city of over 11 million, there are only 10 official ambient air quality monitoring reference stations connected to CPCB (Central Pollution Control Board).
-The data from this network does not provide a detailed picture of air quality in the city, as per the latest CREA study.
+The data from this network does not provide a detailed picture of fine particulate matter in the city's air, as per the latest CREA study.

-Deploying air quality monitors at schools and hospitals in Bengaluru
+Deploying community based air quality monitors at schools and hospitals in Bengaluru

-To improve understanding of the nature of air quality in Bengaluru, the Global Climate Health Alliance (GCHA), the Health and Environment Alliance (HEAL), and the Healthy Air Coalition worked with Clarity to install 30* indicative air quality monitors across the city in 2019.
+To improve understanding of the nature of air quality and levels of fine particulate matter in Bengaluru, the Global Climate Health Alliance (GCHA), the Health and Environment Alliance (HEAL), and the Healthy Air Coalition worked with Clarity to install 30* indicative air quality monitors across the city in 2019.
 The network was deployed at strategic locations frequented by vulnerable populations, with an emphasis on schools and hospitals.